 Once you’ve got your garden planted, it’s time to put some personal touches on it that make it decidedly yours…and the butterflies!
 Butterfly Signs and flags are emerging in popularity and there are many to choose from to fit your personal garden style.

 This holographic butterfly spinner is actually in our garden.
 I love when it blows in the wind because the monarch butterfly appears to be flying.
 I’ve actually seen monarchs flying by the sign before and one even landed on it.
 Do they actually recognize it as a butterfly??

 Many butterfly gardens are created as lasting tributes to someone special that is no longer with us including parents, military members who made the ultimate sacrifice, and children that have left this earth far too soon.

-	Memorial butterfly garden stones are a beautiful way to make a special tribute to the person that inspired your garden:
+Memorial butterfly garden stones are a beautiful way to make a special tribute to the person or pet that inspired your garden: